Toby7658/History-Onics/README.md

   * [Youtube](https://www.youtube.com/) - Youtube was the sourse for each video on the Visit Pages.
   * [Code Institute](https://codeinstitute.net/ie/) - Influence with styling the landing page was taken from the Love Running module available via the Programme Overview.
   * [Google Images](https://images.google.com/) - Google Images provided images for the Hero Image and Navigation block on the landing page.
+  * [HTML CSS Color Picker](https://www.htmlcsscolor) - This site was accessed to assist with defining colour.

 [Back to top](<#Table-of-Contents>)